daerlnaxe/mattermost-plugin-flowwatcher/README.md

 <br>

 ## Version
+Alpha 04
+- Work but needs some features

 Alpha 01
 - Not really operationnal, for the while it's only binded to a RSS Source.
 - Both core subscribtion and posting are working.